affanthegreat/notes/README.md

-# GoodNotes
+# Paper Notes
-Notes app with fancy stuff
+Notes app with fancy stuff like encryption, password protection, Audio logs, drawings and other.

 ## Getting Started